- Choosing an Internet provider sometimes feels like choosing between “the devil you know” and “the devil you don’t.”

 The process for installing and setting up Fios is a bit quirky since the equipment for fiber is different from traditional cable or DSL and has to be installed from scratch.
 Because of this, it often takes longer and you might have to wait a few days for a technician to be available.

 Optimum is also quirky, in that they provide separate modem/router units rather than the combo “gateway” unit favored by larger cable providers.
 That said, having a dedicated modem and router is actually a good feature for customers who want to enhance their home network.

 Installation Considerations and Fees

 Fios can take anywhere from 2–8 hours to install the ONT box and wiring needed within your home.
 Definitely set aside a full day to be available for the technician appointment.
-There is usually a fee for installation, although some customers have reported having it waived for 1–2 year contract plans.
+There is usually a $99 fee for installation, although this fee is waived for customers who order Verizon Fios online.

 If you just want service as fast as possible, it’s likely you can install Optimum yourself with a self-install kit.
 This is just a question of hooking the modem and router up to the cable jack in your house and having an Optimum rep talk you through activation over the phone.

 Verizon Fios encourages customers to use their default gateway device, the Fios Quantum Gateway router, for a fee of $15/month.
 This rental fee is waived for customers who purchase the Fios Gigabit Connection.
 They also offer the option to purchase the router outright, although you might find a better price from a third-party retailer.
 (Just keep in mind that you get what you pay for.)